Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Fender Modern Player Telecaster Plus

-Typically priced at four hundred and ninety nine dollars, the Fender Modern Player Telecaster Plus is not only one of the most versatile Teles you could ever hope to own, it's one of the single best solid body electric guitars in the universe at under five hundred dollars.
+Typically priced at $499, the Fender Modern Player Telecaster Plus is not only one of the most versatile Teles you could ever hope to own, it's one of the single best solid body electric guitars in the universe at under $500.

-No kidding, for the money, this guitar offers a ridiculous amount of utility, versatility, and value.
-This is a professional guitar at what some could consider beginner guitar prices.
-Any which way you slice it, this is a bang for the bucks jackpot.
-For more experienced guitar persons who want a platform to mod?
+For the money, this guitar offers a ridiculous amount of utility, versatility, and value.
+This is a professional guitar that comes at beginner guitar prices.
+Any which way you slice it, this is a jackpot.
+For more experienced guitarists who want a platform to mod?
 Here you go.

 What makes this guitar so versatile?
 It's the pickup configuration.
 The humbucker in the bridge position is equipped to be split, so it also functions as a single coil.
 The middle pickup is a Strat style pup, and the neck pickup is a traditional Tele pup.

 You might wonder why a guitar I say is so great costs so little.
 There are two reasons for this, but only one reason could be construed negative for the purchaser.
-This guitar is made in China, and that helps keep the price so wonderful, and then the guitar's body is made of pine.
+This guitar is made in China, and that helps keep the price so wonderful.
+The guitar's body is also made of pine.

 Yes, the body is made of pine.
 No one can say pine does not make for a completely competent tonewood.
 The thing is, pine is a soft wood.
 So this guitar could acquire dings and dents much more easily than others.
 So long as it is cared for, there is no problem.